 Add the berries and the rhubarb together to a large bowl.

 Add in cornstarch, sugar and lemon juice and toss them all together.
 Let the mixture sit for about 10 minutes.

 Scoop the berry mixture into the prepared pie crust in the pan.
 Use a slotted spoon to leave some of the berry juices behind in the bowl, and discard those.
 Spread the berry mixture evenly across the pie crust.

 Finishing the Slab Pie

-  Roll out the 2nd ball of pie crust dough, the same size as the first.
+Roll out the remaining dough ball of pie crust dough, the same size as the first.
 You can top the pie with the whole crust, or make a lattice top with strips.
 Cut the dough into 1 inch wide strips, diagonally across the pie crust.
 Lay the strips diagonally across the berry filling, leaving a 1 inch space between each strip, then lay the strips the alternate direction, lifting the already laid strips as you go to make a lattice crust.

 Whisk an egg in a small bowl, then add in the milk for the egg wash.
 Whisk them together.
 Using a silicone brush, brush the egg wash evenly over the top pie crust pieces.

 Sprinkle the coarse sugar evenly over the top of the crust if desired.
 This adds a nice sparkle to the pie, and a delicious crunch as well.